Want the perfect workout program?Take Quiz

 Women with higher levels of male (androgenic) hormones such as testosterone will have a more straight up and down figure.
 If this is you, don’t despair.
 First of all, this androgenic effect means more stamina, initiative, assertiveness and dominance.
 Plus, you can still build muscle around your hips and keep your waist tight to create some curviness.

-There is no changing bone structure, that is natural.
-However, even though hip width is greatly determined by the size of your pelvic bone, you can broaden your hips with fitness and nutrition.
+There is no changing bone structure, plain and simple.
+This is genetics.
+However, even though hip width is greatly determined by the size of your pelvic bone, you can broaden the appearance of your hips with fitness and nutrition.

 If your waist to hips are straight up and down, you will never be super duper curvy, but you can create some sexy curves.
 The goal is to add muscle around your hips and keep your waist tight, as you also can’t control where you store fat.